This post may contain affiliate links. Please read my disclosure.

 Did you make this Brazilian shrimp pizza?
 Leave a comment below and let me know what you think!

-Add 2-3 heaping tbps. of chimichurri and spread.
-Add the onions, hearts of palm and browned linguica.
-Top with the shrimp and drizzle some extra chimichurri sauce over the top if desired (optional).
+- Add the onions, hearts of palm and browned linguica.
+Top with the shrimp.

 - Combine all ingredients in a food processor and pulse until a sauce forms.
 Add additional salt to taste if necessary.